Kyushu University Academic Staff Educational and Research Activities Database

 Researcher information (To researchers) Need Help?
 How to update

-Assistant Professor / Department of Gene Expression Dynamics
+Assistant Professor / Division of Gene Expression Dynamics

 Medical Research Center for High Depth Omics